hfl15/windpred/README.md

 # MHSTN

-This is the source code for the work: A Spatiotemporal Deep Neural Network for High-Spatial-Resolution Multi-Horizon Wind Prediction.
+The data and source code of the work: A Spatiotemporal Deep Neural Network for High-Spatial-Resolution Multi-Horizon Wind Prediction.

 ## Project structure

-- `data/`: The contributed dataset including observation and NWP data.
+- `data/`:
+	- `obs/`: The nine groups of observation data (corresponding to nine `.csv` files).
+	- `nwp/`: The one group of NWP data (corresponding to a `.csv` file).
 - `windpred/`
-	- `baseline/`: There are the realizations of the included competitor models.
+	- `baseline/`: The realizations of the included competitor models.
-	- `eda/`: There are some functions to conduct exploratory data analysis, e.g. calculation of varying correlations and statistics and visualization of data.
+	- `eda/`: Some functions to conduct exploratory data analysis, e.g. calculation of varying correlations and statistics and visualization of data.
-	- `expinc/`: There are the experimental scripts to conduct the incremental evaluation.
+	- `expinc/`: The experimental scripts to conduct the incremental evaluation.
-	- `exproll/`: There are the experimental scripts to conduct the rolling evaluation.
+	- `exproll/`: The experimental scripts to conduct the rolling evaluation.
-	- `mhstn/`: There are the realizations of the proposed unified framework.
+	- `mhstn/`: The realizations of the proposed unified framework.
-	- `utils/`: There are some general utils.
+	- `utils/`: Some general utils.

+## Data description

+The observation and NWP data are located in the directories of `data/obs/` and `data/nwp/`, respectively.
+There are nine groups of observation data and one group of NWP data shared to the whole airfield.
+Missing values in the observation data are represented by a number of `-9999`.
+The weather variables include wind speed (`V`), lateral wind speed (`VX`), longitudinal wind speed (`VY`), wind direction (`DIR`), temperature (`TP`), relative humidity (`RH`), and sea-level pressure (`SLP`).
+Note that the values of `VX` and `VY` in the observation data are calculated from `V` and `DIR` as they cannot be measured directly.

+For more details, please refer to the paper and the source code.

 ## Installation